1.2 Prevalence of Non-GAAP Information

 - Investors, analysts, and others may find non-GAAP information useful for a variety of reasons; for example, the information may provide meaningful insight into items affecting a company’s performance and comparability of results to others in the industry.

-- Forecast and budgets used by management may be based on non-GAAP measures.
+- Forecasts and budgets used by management may be based on non-GAAP measures.

 - Certain non-GAAP measures, such as EBITDA, may be used for assessing business valuations in analyses of either earnings multiples or comparable transactions.